Toio: Development

 The product was conceived by Alexis André, based out of Sony Computer Science Laboratories' Tokyo division.
 It was unveiled at the Tokyo Toy Show and was put up for pre-order on Sony Corporation's First Flight crowdfunding platform in June 2017.
 Bandai, LEGO and Sony Music were announced as partners in development and content creation.
 In late 2017, Sony Interactive Entertainment took over the project as it offered a challenge beyond the television.
 Backers began receiving toio in January 2018.

 Shortly after the project shifted to the gaming division, the hardware and software was significantly redesigned to improve stability.
 Sony offered the revised version of toio to those who crowdfunded the original at no additional cost.
 This version began being sold to the general public in Japan on March 20, 2019.
 Sony made the platform open source and released a GitHub repository on June 13, 2019.
 On September 30, 2020, Sony and Morikatron released a free Unity software development kit designed for toio.
+The platform launched in China on September 25, 2021.